Caiius/Lucid-VN-Old/README.md

-# Ludid - A JS Horror Visual Novel
+# Lucid - A JS Horror Visual Novel
 by Xuyumi

 *"What do you mean the train is haunted???"*